project

 Project Overview

-The preliminary findings in the Boston study suggest that the placement of body worn cameras on Boston Police officers may generate small benefits to the civility of police-citizen civilian encounters.
+The findings in the Boston study suggest that the placement of body worn cameras on Boston Police officers generate small benefits to the civility of police-citizen civilian encounters.
 Officers wearing the cameras received fewer citizen complaints and generated fewer use of force reports compared to a randomized comparison group of officers.

-The recently-completed Las Vegas study also suggests that body worn cameras do reduce citizen complaints and officer use of force incidents.
+The Las Vegas study also suggests that body worn cameras do reduce citizen complaints and officer use of force incidents.
 However, the Las Vegas study also cautions that body worn cameras may reduce officer discretion when making arrests and issuing citations.

 Boston Project: